airweave-ai/oauth2-whitelabel-demo-app/README.md

 # Airweave Demo App

-A simple HTML/CSS/JavaScript demo showing how to integrate Slack using Airweave's white label OAuth2 flow.
+A simple HTML/CSS/JS demo showing how to integrate Slack using Airweave's white label OAuth2 flow.

 ## Setup

+### If the Airweave server is not already running:

 1. Clone the Airweave repository:
 ```bash